The Days of the Week

 January 23, 2003

-Although every day of the week is given at least one opportunity to be the 1st of a specific month, there are months that share days of the week.
+Although every day of the week is given at least one opportunity to be the 1st of a specific month within each calendar year, there are months within each year that share days of the week.
 Because of this, we do not have to count each month from January to December.

-However, those months differ depending on whether or not the year you are working in is a leap year or not.
-The following are the rules regarding which months share days of the week throughout the year—whether or not it is a leap year or a non-leap year:
+However, those months differ depending on whether or not the year is a leap year or not.
+The following are the rules regarding which months share days of the week throughout the year—whether or not it is a leap year or a common year:

 January, April, and July share the same weekdays.